 Ensuring services are better utilised

-As well as keeping service profiles up to date and accurate the DoS Hub liaise with commissioners, service leads and urgent care providers to ensure services are better utilised.
+As well as keeping service profiles up to date and accurate the Directory of Service (DoS) Hub liaise with commissioners, service leads and urgent care providers to ensure services are better utilised.
 Where possible this contributes to reduce unnecessary admission to emergency departments, reduce unnecessary GP appointments and better utilise specialist services.
-Key to this work is working closely with the local 111 and out of hours (OOH) providers so that call handlers and clinicians have confidence in the services displayed on the DoS.
+Working closely with the local 111 and out of hours (OOH) providers, is key, so that call handlers and clinicians have confidence in the services displayed on the DoS.

 Contact firstname.lastname@example.org for in-hours and routine support

 For out-of-hours and emergency issues telephone 01278 727406